tgkz/Showstats/README.md

 ### Preresuesties

-You need to download the Git repository/repositories into your machine that you wanted to see its statistics.
+You need to download the Git repository/repositories you wanted to see its statistics into your local environment.
 In case of Kubernates;

 ```